ericvc/Seneca-Tweets-GPT2/README.md

 of philosophical wisdom: Seneca’s letters to his friend Lucilius.
-Seneca is a renowned Stoic philospher from 1st century Rome, who had the unenviable of task of advising the young Emperor Nero and assisting him in day to day matters running the state.
-Later in life, Seneca crafted a collection of letters framed as correspondence to a close friend, but also convenient a format for detailing the applications of Stoic philosophy to the kinds of matters one is likely to encounter on a daily basis.
+Seneca is a renowned Stoic philospher from 1st century Rome, who had the unenviable of task of advising the young Emperor Nero and assisting him in the day to day matters of running the state.
+Later in life, Seneca wrote a collection of letters framed as correspondence to his close friend Lucilius, but also a convenient format for detailing the applications of Stoic philosophy to the kinds of matters one is likely to encounter on a daily basis.
 In these letters, Seneca muses about topics such as drunkeness, solitude, aging, illness, friendship, suicide, and death.
-While many such topics might seem morbid by today’sensibilities, such a fixation on death and suffering are common fodder for Stoic philosophers more generally (how better to test Stoic resolve than in the face of death?) and may reflect the realities of ancient life.
+While many such topics might seem morbid by today’s sensibilities, such a fixation on death and suffering are common fodder for Stoic philosophers more generally (how better to test Stoic resolve than in the face of death?) and may also simply reflect the realities of ancient life.
 Indeed, Seneca’s own life came to an end by suicide, ordered as a punishment for his alleged involvement in an assassination plot against Emperor Nero.

-Seneca’s *Letters* also seemed a good choice because they contain numerous passages about mundane topics as well as diatribes into matters seemingly unrelated to the main topic of the letter.
+Seneca’s *Letters* also seemed a good choice because they contain numerous passages concerning mundane topics as well as diatribes into matters seemingly unrelated to the main topic of the letter.
 Consider, for example, these reflections on how bee’s make honey:

 > It is not certain whether the juice which they obtain from the flowers
 > forms at once into honey, or whether they change that which they have